-indicator, measuring the (self-reported) extent to which the worker's current job contains prospects of advancement, either within the current firm, outside that firm, or both.
-Finally, there is an indicator of job satisfaction, namely the extent to which the employee is happy, generally speaking, with his/her current job.7
+current job contains prospects of advancement, either within the current firm, outside that firm, or both.
+This measure is coded 1 if both internal and external options are good, and 0 otherwise.
+Finally, there is an indicator of job satisfaction, namely the extent to which the employee is happy, generally speaking, with his/her current job.
+The five response alternatives to this question are: 1=very unsatisfied, 2=fairly unsatisfied, 3=neither satisfied nor unsatisfied, 4=fairly satisfied, and 5=very satisfied.6

-Human capital compensation and wages
+4. Human capital compensation and wages